 Note: Only network pharmacies will check to see if step therapy applies to your prescription drug.
 If you get a step therapy drug at a non-network pharmacy, the drug may not be covered.

-Generic substitution under Washington State law
+Substitution under Washington State law

 Therapeutic Interchange Program (TIP)

-The Washington State Therapeutic Interchange Program (TIP) allows a pharmacist to substitute a therapeutic alternative drug for a nonpreferred brand-name drug (Tier 3) in certain cases.
+The Washington State Therapeutic Interchange Program (TIP) allows a pharmacist to substitute a therapeutic alternative drug for a nonpreferred brand-name drug in certain cases.
 Therapeutic alternatives are drugs that are chemically different from your prescribed drug but provide the same therapeutic benefit.

 The pharmacist will substitute the preferred drug when your prescribing provider has “endorsed” the Washington Preferred Drug List, and: